chung-leong/react-seq/examples/payment/README.md

 The two objects returned by `manageEvents` on [line 20](./src/PaymentPage.js#L20), `on` and `eventual`, are [JavaScript proxy objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy).
-Their properties are dynamically generated. `eventual` automatically generates promises while `on` automatically generates handlers that resolve them.
+Their properties are dynamically generated. `eventual` automatically generates promises while `on` automatically generates handlers that resolve these promises.

 This bit of magic provided by the event manager represents one of the key advantages of using React-seq.
 It allows you to use React in a more imperative fashion.
 Instead of passively reacting to events, you proactively seek out an